-Perhaps the least glamorous part of buying a property anywhere is the taxes and fees associated with the purchase – even more so when buying in a different country.
+Perhaps the least glamorous part of buying a property is the taxes and fees associated with the purchase – even more so when buying in a different country.
 However, property taxes in Portugal are not as daunting to deal with as you may first assume, and it is important that you have your records in order and fully grasp the fees that you’ll need to pay and to whom.

-In this article, we’ll provide you with everything that you will need to know concerning property taxes in Portugal.
-We’ll split this into the property taxes that you’ll need to pay at the time of purchase, and those that you will need to pay after you’ve bought your new property, on an annual basis.
+In this article, we’ll provide you with everything that you will need to know concerning taxes on Portugal property.
+We’ll split this into the property taxes that you’ll need to pay at the time of purchase and those that you will need to pay after you’ve bought your new property on an annual basis.

 As a rule of thumb, foreigners will have to pay the same taxes on properties as locals.
 However, note that if you are making the purchase through an offshore company, then higher rates can be expected.

-Your NIF and your Bank Account
+Your NIF and Bank Account

-Although not mandatory, it is also recommended to have a Portuguese bank account, to avoid transaction costs.
+Although not mandatory, it is also recommended to have a Portuguese bank account to avoid transaction costs.

-Property taxes in Portugal: Taxes during the purchase process
+Property Taxes in Portugal: Taxes During the Purchase Process

-The following taxes are those that you will need to pay at the time of purchasing the property.
+The following taxes are those that you will need to pay at the time of purchasing the Portugal property.

 Property purchase tax (IMT)